The Commonplace

 Claims (10)

 The adoption of AI improves factor allocation efficiency and constitutes a critical economic foundation for efficiency-driven sustainable growth in agriculture by optimizing resource utilization and strengthening risk-management capacity.
-Firm Productivity positive medium factor allocation efficiency / total factor productivity (TFP); risk-management capacity (inferred from heterogeneous effects by natural-risk regions)
+Firm Productivity positive factor allocation efficiency / total factor productivity (TFP); risk-management capacity (inferred from heterogeneous effects by natural-risk regions)

 0.29

 This study uses panel data on agricultural firms listed on the Shanghai and Shenzhen A-share markets from 2007 to 2023 and applies a multidimensional fixed-effects model to estimate the impact of AI on firms’ total factor productivity (TFP).
-Firm Productivity null_result high study design / estimation of AI impact on total factor productivity (TFP)
+Firm Productivity null_result study design / estimation of AI impact on total factor productivity (TFP)

 0.48